Azure/aks-rdma-infiniband/website/docs/getting-started/02-prerequisites.md

 ## AKS Nodepools

-An active AKS cluster is required as the foundation for deploying RDMA and InfiniBand capabilities.
+An active AKS cluster is required as the foundation for deploying RDMA over InfiniBand capabilities.
 The cluster serves as the Kubernetes environment where Network Operator and GPU Operator (if using GPUDirect RDMA) will be installed.

 - **Requirement**: Create an AKS cluster using the [Azure Portal](https://portal.azure.com) or [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest).
 Ensure the cluster is running a supported Kubernetes version compatible with [Network Operator](https://docs.nvidia.com/networking/display/kubernetes2501/platform-support.html) and [GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/platform-support.html).
-- **Configuration**: The cluster must be deployed in a region that supports the required VM sizes with InfiniBand and RDMA capabilities.
+- **Configuration**: The cluster must be deployed in a region that supports the required VM sizes with RDMA over InfiniBand capabilities.

 To create an AKS cluster, use the following Azure CLI command as a starting point: